Girlfriend recounts Florida parking space shooting at trial: "I just wanted this man to leave me alone"

 Breaking News Emails

-CLEARWATER, Fla. — The girlfriend of the man who was fatally shot in a Florida parking lot last year during a confrontation over a handicapped space took the stand Wednesday in the gunman's manslaughter trial, recounting how she feared for her own safety before the argument grew heated.
+CLEARWATER, Fla. — The girlfriend of a man who was fatally shot in a Florida parking lot last year during a confrontation over a handicapped-accessible space took the stand Wednesday in the gunman's manslaughter trial, recounting how she feared for her own safety before the argument grew heated.

-Britany Jacobs gave her first public account of what she says occurred at a Clearwater convenience store parking lot in July 2018.
-The longtime girlfriend of Markeis McGlockton, 28, said she had pulled into a handicapped spot with McGlockton and their young children, and as she waited for him to run inside and grab snacks, a man began walking around her car.
+Britany Jacobs gave her first public account of what she says occurred at the Clearwater convenience store parking lot in July 2018.
+The longtime girlfriend of Markeis McGlockton, 28, said she had pulled into the handicapped-accessible spot with McGlockton and their young children, and as she waited for him to run inside and grab snacks, a man began walking around her car.

 She cracked her window open, she said, and got into an argument with the defendant, Michael Drejka, when he questioned why she was parked in that spot.